Git not working if color.ui is enabled

 git blame --no-color <- I´m not sure if it´s really neccessary here, but it doesn´t hurt though.

-#15 Updated by Felix Schäfer about 7 years ago
+#15 Updated by Felix Schäfer almost 12 years ago

 - Target version set to 1.0.3